frnkln88/spotify-app-final/README.md

 Good Vibes Only is a Spotify streaming app that is centered around the playlists that users have curated.
 It allows users to play music exclusively through their own playlists, thus giving each user a personalized listening experience that does not introduce any music that the user isn't already familiar with.

+IMPORTANT: You must be logged in to the official Spotify client/app on any device and have played a song on it for full functionality of this application.

 Good Vibes Only was built using the Next.js framework in conjunction with TailwindCSS, interacting with the official Spotify API along through the third-party spotify-web-api-node:

 https://github.com/thelinmichael/spotify-web-api-node